Collect all the most “Wah-Laos” moments from Luang Prabang

 Relive the olden days at the King’s former home

-Built in 1904, this historical building used to house the King of Luang Prabang in the olden days.
+Built in 1904, this historic building used to house the King of Luang Prabang in the olden days.
 Now, it stands tall as a home of culture and the arts.
 This place was only converted into a museum after the monarchy was overthrown by the communists in 1975.
 You will fall in love with the intricacy of the building structure.
 With everything handcrafted from scratch during a time of no machines, this is impressive.

 Soak in the unreal, turquoise waters of Kuang Si Waterfall